 Jimmy Nash City Park Pool & Splash Pad

 Martinsville's Jimmy Nash City Park is always fun with several play areas, shelters, a short paved trail and a longer loop hiking trail, but on these hottest days of the year, you'll want to head straight for the pool.
 On the left, just after you enter the park, the pool area includes two twisty waterslides, and a children's play area with tippy bucket.
-As an added bonus (or a reason to visit all on it's own), the adjacent Splash Pad is free to the public this summer!
+As an added bonus (or a reason to visit all on its own), the adjacent Splash Pad is free!

 Burkhart Creek Park

 Owned and operated by Morgan County Parks, Burkhart Creek Park is a fun, rural nature park that features multiple trails, shelters, a small play area and, most importantly during the summer heat, easy access to Burkhart Creek.
 The creek is very shallow and is the perfect place for little ones to do some creek stomping.
 Bring water shoes to protect those little feet!
-Be sure to keep an eye out for wildlife, including a wide variety of songbirds.
+Be sure to keep an eye out for wildlife, including a wide variety of songbirds, deer and even the occasional snake (just keep your distance).

 A summertime tradition on Martinsville, this traditional, outdoor ice cream stand is the perfect way to end a day of summer fun (or enjoy a cool-down break in the middle of all that fun)!
 The Inside Scoop is famous for flurries featuring a variety of mix-ins in soft serve ice cream, shakes, sundaes and even hand-dipped flavors are all local favorites, as well as ice-cold cherry or vanilla cokes.
 Seating is available on site at outdoor picnic tables.